jmarrietar/BunnyTest/README.md

 ```

 ######Main function and json Object
 It resieves Json format with x and y values and check palindromes(in decimal and binary format) between that range.
-The result is in JSON format.
+The result is returned in JSON format.

 ```java
         JSONObject JoseObject = new JSONObject(content);